CEAC333/chatbots-dialogflow/README.md

 ### Chatbots - What they are and how do we build one?

+**What is a Bot?**

+Bot is a Software that Automates things that we do

+*People spend 80% of time in just 3 apps*

+*9 out of the 10 top used apps were made by Google and Facebook*

+*The technology could permanently change the way humans interact with the digital world*

+**What do we need to build a ChatBot?**

+- Pretty Complicated Backend

+- Data Mining

+- Machine Learning

+- Natural Language Processing

+**Popular Bot Engines**

+- API.ai (DialogFlow)

+- WIT.ai

+- Motion.ai

+- OnSequel

+- Chatfuel

+- Botsify

+- ManyChat

 ### What can I do with Bots?

+**Get customized notifications and news.** A bot can act as a smart newspaper, sending you relevant content as soon as it's published.

+**Integrate with other services.** A bot can enrich chats with content from external services like IMDB, Wiki, YouTube, GitHub, Foursquare....

+**Create custom tools.** A bot may provide you with alerts, weather forecasts, translations, formatting or other services.

+**Build single and multiplayer games.** A bot can play chess and checkers against you, act as host in quiz games, or even take up the dungeon master's dice for an RPG.

+**Build social services.** A bot could connect people looking for conversation partners based on common interests or proximity.

+**Do virtually anything else.** Except for time travel.
+They just can't do it.
+Yet!

+### ChatBot behind the scenes

+**What do we need before we begin?**

+- Facebook Developer's Account

+- DialogFlow Account

 ### ChatBot Architecture

+- Bot Engine (DialogFlow)

+- Web Application (On Your Server)

+- Chat Platform (Facebook Messenger)